José Luis Clerc: Clerc vs. Vilas

 Clerc and Guillermo Vilas played each other 14 times in their careers, with Vilas leading 10–4.
 Vilas being a dominant force on clay for much of the second half of 1970s, Clerc was considered a rising star on clay during that time.
 All of their 14 meetings came after the quarterfinal stages (with one exception, which was at the Masters Grand Prix) and included eight finals.
 Vilas won their first six encounters before 1980, including four finals.
 However, since 1980, they had a tied record of 4–4, with Clerc winning all four of the finals.

 Personal life

 Clerc married Annelie Czerner in 1980, and they have two sons and a daughter: Juan Pablo Clerc (born 23 September 1981), Dominique Clerc (born 12 January 1984), and Nicolás Clerc (born 19 October 1990).
 In 2005, they divorced, Clerc married with Gisela Medrano in 2008, with whom they have a daughter named Sophie (born 7 April 2011).

 Clerc runs a tennis school in Argentina, participates in senior tournaments, and regularly serves as a tennis analyst for ESPN Latin America and ESPN Deportes.
-He also coaches Sebastian Baez.